khalilhenoud/library/library/doc.md

 NOTE: the reason why I went with non macro instantiations was compatibility with C++.
 But does this hold, maybe I should make a test and see?

+// NOTE: this function would have custom arguments specific to the type, I do
+// not think it is helpful to the type interface system for serialization
+// purposes. use def instead.
+*_setup         constructor, sets up a preallocated instance of the type